Vehicle Thermal Management Models and Tools

 VSOLE1.0 is written in MATLAB and features an easy-to-use graphical user interface.
 The program takes into account the angle of incidence and calculates the transmitted, reflected, and absorbed power based on the radiation source, vehicle geometry, vehicle orientation, and glazing type.
 All glazing surfaces are assumed to be flat, and to have constant thickness, uniform properties, and regular shape.
 The calculation of the optical properties as a function of wavelength and angle uses a single-pane approximation for glass.
 The transmitted, reflected, and absorbed power can be calculated at a specific time, a range of times, or a range of orientations.

-Please contact John Rugh for additional information and VSOLE download instructions
+Contact Jason Lustbader for additional information and VSOLE download instructions.

 Other Thermal Analysis Tools